The Libraries are open to Mercy College students, faculty and staff.

 Yes, library faculty-led tours, orientations, and instructional sessions are available face-to-face or virtually.

 Can I donate print materials to the library, such as books, textbooks, children's books, journals or magazines?

-Due to COVID-19 the library is not currently accepting book donations.
+The library is not currently accepting book donations.
 Thank you for thinking of the Mercy College library!

 Mercy College Libraries now has a digital subscription to the New York Times.
 Students, Faculty, and Staff with a Mercy email address can login and create their own personal account to access the New York Times in all its daily digital glory for FREE.

 The libraries now provide research help to students via zoom appointments.
 Schedule an appointment with a librarian here.

 Resources are available in many formats, including a huge collection of e-Books.
 Desktop computers, laptops and wireless network provide access to the libraries’ online catalogs, electronic databases and Internet resources to support the College’s on-site and online programs.
 Off-site users have access to the libraries’ online catalogs, e-books and databases through the Mercy College libraries’ website.

 Please email email@example.com for virtual reference assistance on Sundays.

 Reference service is available to all current Mercy College students, faculty and staff during this COVID-19 disruption.